 Appeals must be delivered to the Texas Workforce Investment Council (TWIC) no later than 30 days after the date in which the designation or redesignation was made.
 The appeal must include the specific reasons for the appeal and any new information that the requestor/Board would like to have considered as part of the appeal process.
 When the appeal is received, the notice of the appeal will be published in the Texas Register, along with a statement inviting public input and the deadline to submit public input.
 At TWIC's discretion, they may also schedule a public meeting to allow for oral comments.
 TWIC may consider the appeal or designate a committee to do so and make a recommendation to TWIC.
 All relevant information is reviewed, including that submitted with the appeal and obtained during the public comment period.
 Finally, TWIC will make a recommendation to the governor within 120 days of the date of receipt of the appeal request.

-D. PROVIDE THE APPEALS PROCESS AND POLICY REFERRED TO IN SECTION 121(H)(2)(E) OF WIOA RELATING TO DETERMINATIONS FOR INFRASTRUCTURE FUNDING regarding the portion of funds to be provided under the state funding mechanism (SFM), and • on the basis that the determination is inconsistent with the requirements of the SFM.
+D. PROVIDE THE APPEALS PROCESS AND POLICY REFERRED TO IN SECTION 121(H)(2)(E) OF WIOA RELATING TO DETERMINATIONS FOR INFRASTRUCTURE FUNDING

 TWC is required to establish a process for a required workforce partner to appeal a determination: